- 86 (Registered)

 To many adults, a routine wellness visit can seem straightforward, however, for children, it can be incredibly frightening and overstimulating.
 Parents can also feel this heightened anxiety as their children ask questions about what will occur at the appointment and if they will be receiving a needle.
 Medical providers can be the liaison, building a quick rapport with compassionate care through a child-centred approach.

-- Increase your knowledge in effective communication skills with patients and parents
+- Increase your knowledge of effective communication skills with patients and parents

 - Learn how to establish a warm and inviting space